sakata1222/jacoco-markdown-gradle-plugin/README.md

 # jacoco-markdown-gradle-plugin

-Gradle plugin for output jacoco report as a markdown
+Gradle plugin to parse jacoco report as a markdown